eurunuela/phd/synthesis_analysis.md

-In order to compare the two methods while controlling for their correct performance, a simulation scenario was created, which can be found in the GitHub repository shared in \cref{sec:synthesis_github}.
+In order to compare the two methods while controlling for their correct performance, a simulation scenario was created, which can be found in the GitHub repository shared in \cref{sec-synthesis-github}.
 For the sake of illustration, here the simulations correspond to a timecourse with a duration of 400 seconds (TR = 2 s) where the activity-inducing signal includes 5 events, which are convolved with the canonical HRF.
 Different noise sources (physiological,